 These laborers were actually very talented artisans.
 All of the pieces were wired and strung by hand in an extensive range of designs.
 In fact, it is rare to find any two Japan pieces of costume jewelry that are exactly alike.
 The beautiful combinations of colors and shapes make their jewelry highly sought after today.

-With so many positive benefits associated with the color yellow, I may never end up taking off my energizing, optimism-boosting necklace again!
+With so many positive benefits associated with the color yellow, I think I’ll be wearing this energizing, optimism-boosting necklace quite often!

 Kimberly Moore is a vintage costume jewelry expert, blogger, speaker, and author of Beauty in a Life Repurposed.
 To learn more, visit her website at kingdomsparkle.com.